jlangch/venice/doc/readme/java-interop.md

 ## Enum types

-a Java _enum_ values can be passed as simple or scoped keywords:
+Java _enum_ values can be passed as simple or scoped keywords:

 ```clojure
 (do